 The recent rally in developed market equities can persist for a while, the firm said.
 But caution remains given fundamental concerns about global growth and the lack of inflation.

-Over the last twelve months, the EM equity index has been trading in similar pattern to the developed market index.
-But the chart suggests EM equities are undervalued.
+Over the last twelve months, the EM equity index has been trading in similar pattern to the developed market index but charts suggests EM equities are undervalued.